max2dmax/public-script-server/README.md

 MAXNET Public Script Server

-Welcome to the MAXNET Script Server — a chaotic-good web app where users can:
+Welcome to the MAXNET Script Server, a good web app where users can:
 	•	Download functional, prank, and learning shell scripts
 	•	Complete interactive coding challenges with instant feedback
 	•	Trigger wild site modes like Red Alert and Midnight Mode